Vindexus/PoweredByHeresy/game/github/assassin.md

 When you **get close to your target to make a surprise attack**, roll+Ag if you use stealth or speed, or roll+Fel if you use deception or charm.
 On a 10+ choose two.
 On a 7-9 choose one.

 *   You don't get into melee with them
-*   You deal your damage + 1d6
+*   You deal your damage plus an extra damage die
 *   You create an advantage, +1 forward to you or an ally acting on it
-*   Reduce their armor by 1 until they repair it
+*   Reduce their defense by 1 until they repair it

 ### <a class="anchor-from-text" id="blend-in"></a>Blend In